 - The Washington Times - Thursday, February 5, 2026

-The Justice Department announced charges Thursday against Kyle Wagner, accusing the self-identified antifa agitator of encouraging the murder of federal officers.
+The Justice Department announced charges Thursday against a self-described “antifa” agitator in Minnesota, accusing him of encouraging the killings of federal officers carrying out President Trump’s deportation surge.

 Prosecutors said he crossed the line into spurring violence when, in an expletive-laden message, he urged followers to get “guns” and “stop these” people.

-He also stands accused of doxxing, or collecting and releasing personal information on opponents to encourage their harassment.
+He also stands accused of doxing, or collecting and releasing personal information on opponents to encourage their harassment.

 In one of his messages that prosecutors highlighted, he said, “We want to know who they are.
 We will identify every single one of them and we will prosecute them to the fullest extent of the law.
 If it has to be done at the barrel of a gun, then let us have a little [expletive] fun.”